ZBW-P/Deep-learning-resnet/README.md

 ## Dataset unpackage and load
 The dataset is available for download [here](http://www.cs.toronto.edu/~kriz/cifar.html).

-Make sure you unpackage the dataset file and pick all pickle files with Jupyter notes code file in one folder.
+Make sure you unpackage the dataset file and pick out all pickle files.
+They should stay with Jupyter notes code file in one folder.

 ## Introduction
 This project implements an optimized ResNet architecture with Squeeze-and-Excitation (SE) blocks to enhance feature learning.
 The model is trained on the CIFAR-10 dataset, leveraging advanced data augmentation, regularization techniques, and adaptive learning rate schedules to improve generalization and robustness.